Georges Bank

 Map of the Gulf of Maine; Georges Bank is the light blue region in the bottom center of the image.

 NASA visible satellite view of Georges Bank (center).
 Cape Cod is on the left, and southern Nova Scotia can be seen in the upper right.

 Georges Bank (formerly known as St. Georges Bank) is a large elevated area of the sea floor between Cape Cod, Massachusetts (United States), and Cape Sable Island, Nova Scotia (Canada).
 It separates the Gulf of Maine from the Atlantic Ocean.

-The origin of its name is obscure.
-The 1610 Velasco map, prepared for King James I of England, used the name "S. Georges Banck", a common practice when the name of the English patron saint, St. George, was sprinkled around the English-colonized world.
+The 1610 Velasco Map, prepared for King James I of England, used the name "S. Georges Banck", a common practice when the name of the English patron saint, St. George, was sprinkled around the English-colonized world.
 By the 1850s, it was known simply as Georges Bank.

 Physical environment

 Georges Bank is the most westward of the great Atlantic fishing banks.
 The now-submerged portions of the North American mainland are comprised in the continental shelf running from the Grand Banks of Newfoundland to Georges.
 Georges Bank was part of the North American mainland as recently as 12,000 years ago.

 Roughly oval in shape, Georges Bank measures about 149 mi in length by 75 mi in width.
 Located 62 mi offshore, Georges Bank is part of the continental shelf.
-Its depth ranges from several metres to several dozen metres; the entire bank is at least 330 ft shallower than the Gulf of Maine to the north.
+Its depth ranges from several meters to several dozen meters; the entire bank is at least 330 ft shallower than the Gulf of Maine to the north.

 Gulf of Maine shelf waters are the Bank's primary source.
 They enter the northern flank, move clockwise around the eastern end, and then westward along the southern flank, mostly emptying into the Mid-Atlantic Bight (the continental shelf ocean between Cape Hatteras and Georges Bank).